bakpakin/Fennel/reference.md

 and non-nil values.
-If a table has nils and you want to know the last consecutive numeric index starting at 1, you must calculate it yourself with `ipairs`; if you want to know the maximum numeric key in a table with nils, you can use `table.maxn`.
+If a table has nils and you want to know the last consecutive numeric index starting at 1, you must calculate it yourself with `ipairs`; if you want to know the maximum numeric key in a table with nils, you can use `table.maxn` on some versions of Lua.

 Example: